 The lye tank is a real workhorse, since you can throw multiple pieces in it and forget them for a week (or more).
 The electro removes the rust lye can't, but you can also use a simple white vinegar solution to remove rust.

 Some people use electro exclusively, because they think lye is not good to use on an item you will be cooking food in, or that it will damage the metal.
 I have to date not found any reliable information to support either of those concerns.
 After proper cleaning and rinsing, no lye residue remains.

 The best results actually come from using both lye and electrolysis.
 First, because lye won't affect rust, and second, because lye can do most of the hard work unattended, letting the electrolysis more quickly and easily handle what it does best.

 Bottom line: You can be successful using either lye or electrolysis.
 Or both.

 Two pieces that were cleaned using a combination of lye and electrolysis.
-The small skillet at right is the same one as in the electrolysis photos above.
 Residual black stains on the inside of the small skillet were reduced using the vinegar/water solution.

-And here's one of the rusty Lodge #7s above, after electrolysis alone.
+And here's what was a rusty Lodge #7, after electrolysis alone.